sourcegraph/about/content/blogposts/2023/cody-vscode-0-12-release.md

   - name: Beatrix Woo
     url: https://handbook.sourcegraph.com/team/#beatrix-woo
 publishDate: 2023-09-20T10:00-07:00
-description: "new onboarding & sign in experience, more custom configuration options, and improved Cody performance"
+description: "A new sign in experience, the ability to set custom pre-instructions, improved unit test generation, and a new autocomplete model."
 tags: [blog]
 slug: "cody-vscode-0-12-release"
 published: true